tomasmo-dev/BankWebApp/README.md

 - `env/Envs.cs`: Contains the connection string for the MSSQL database.
 - `database.sql`: Contains the SQL scripts for creating the necessary tables and indices in the database.
 - `wwwroot/`: Contains the static files for the web application. (js css images)
--
+- `docs/`: Contains the documentation for the project.
+- `BankDB-data/`: Contains the data for the MSSQL database.

 ## Setup

 1. Clone the repository.
 2. Ensure that you have docker installed.
-2. Ensure that you have docker-compose installed.
+3. Ensure that you have docker-compose installed.
-3. Run `docker-compose up -d` to start the application.
+4. Run `docker-compose up -d` to start the application.
 5. Enjoy!.

 ## How to login to an admin account